 In 1957, The World Intellectual Property (WIPO) set up the Nice Classification (NCL).
 This system groups goods and services together using a single classification scheme.
 Since the agreement covers trademarks registered in several different languages, the system facilitates searches for marks that may need translation.
 NCL separates business activity into 45 classes: 34 for products and 11 for services.

 There is a detailed taxonomy or tree-like listing of goods and services, compiled by the European Union Intellectual Property Office (EUIPO), within each class that further differentiates categories.
 These entries provide greater detail but are non-binding categories.
 Since the use of this classification scheme is widespread and complicated, seeking professional help to conduct a trademark search is well-worth considering.
 USPTO and most countries worldwide have adopted the NCL protocol.
-There were 84 member countries3, as of January 2016, that abide by the Nice Classification agreement.

 The Nice Classification System categorizes products and services by class; you may file your trademark in one or more classes.